Hanceville man finds escaped Cullman County inmate

-Hanceville, Ala.
-(WIAT) — The escaped inmate, Leo Chavez, who was convicted for murdering his parents, is recaptured.
-The Cullman County Sheriff’s Office says Chavez was apprehended by a Hanceville man who held him at gunpoint.
+HANCEVILLE, Ala.
+(WIAT) — The escaped inmate, Leo Chavez, who was convicted for murdering his parents, has been recaptured.
+The Cullman County Sheriff’s Office said Chavez was apprehended by a Hanceville man who held him at gunpoint.

 Chavez was the last of the four inmates who escaped the Cullman County Detention Center on Thursday.
 Lawrence Baker, the man who captured Chavez, tells CBS 42 he had one thing in mind when he spotted the inmate and that was to protect his family.